mentalclear/test-planning-task/docs/TestCases/FirewallTestCases.md

     6. Gateway section:
         1. Don't provide source network information for `ip route`
         2. Don't provide default gateway address in `ip route`
+    7. Put unsupported directives in different areas of the template body.
+    8. Break template structure like:
+        1. Put host name in the end of the template
+        2. Declare `ip route` first
+        3. Different permutations.
 2. Send a POST request to Thumper API to create a Router template.
 3. Verify the API response.
 4. Repeat this scenario with different permutations of the invalid template data.